ansys/pyacp/doc/source/user_guide/howto/visualize_model.rst

     Showing the mesh
     ~~~~~~~~~~~~~~~~

-    The mesh data can be accessed using the :attr:`.Model.mesh` attribute.
+    Access the mesh data using the :attr:`.Model.mesh` attribute.
 This attribute is an instance of the :class:`.MeshData` class, and can be converted to a PyVista mesh using the :meth:`.MeshData.to_pyvista` method.

     .. pyvista-plot::
         :context: